willjhliang/quartz/content/Operating Systems/⏰ Interrupt.md

-An interrupt transfers control from some running program to the [[⚙️ Operating System]] kernel in response to some event.
+An interrupt transfers control from some running program to the [[⚙️ Operating Systems]] kernel in response to some event.
 Some examples include arithmetic overflow, page fault, or I/O.

 Each event is stored in a table as some unique identifier.
 Each identifier is associated with a function handler, which executes code that deals with the event.